synacktraa/urify/readme.md

 ### 📝 Notes:

 - By default, the `filter` command treats the provided filters as an allow-list.
 But if you're feeling a little naughty, use the `-inverse` flag for a deny-list approach.
-- If you're the meticulous type and want to validate every single filter parameter, add the `-absolute` flag to your command.
+- If you're the meticulous type and want to validate every single filter parameter, add the `-strict` flag to your command.
 No stone unturned!
 - After all the filtering shenanigans, if you just want the URL, we'll give it to you.
 But if you're in the mood for something special, pair the `-dissect` option with any one of the listed choices.

 ---